 Key Takeaway: Improper use of a trademark can negatively impact an entire franchise system.

-This case demonstrated the wide affects that improper use of a trademark can bear on an entire franchise system.
+This case demonstrated the wide effects that improper use of a trademark can bear on an entire franchise system.
 After conducting internal investigations, 7-Eleven Corporation found that the defendants and former franchisees, Grewal Corporation, purposefully deprived the franchisor of large profits.
 In fact, the franchisor predicted that 18 percent of all transactions from January through June of 2014 were fraudulent.
-Even after the franchisor terminated the franchise, Grewal corporation refused to leave the location and continued to operate the convenience store with 7-Eleven trademarks.
+Even after the franchisor terminated the franchise, the Grewal corporation refused to leave the location and continued to operate the convenience store with 7-Eleven trademarks.

 The court found that it was unlawful for the former franchisee to continue using the trademark after termination.
 Furthermore, the court questioned the likelihood of confusion amongst customers.
-Here the court found that customer confusion, due to wrongful use of the trademark, was likely and therefore sided with 7-Eleven.
+Here the court found that customer confusion, due to the wrongful use of the trademark, was likely and therefore sided with 7-Eleven.

 Key Takeaway: Franchisees are given employee status if the franchisor has the right and ability to control the manner in which they complete their work.